 The basketball floor at the Coors Events/Conference Center is named after him.
-In 1998, he was inducted into the Colorado Sports Hall of Fame, and four years later in 2002, he was a member of the fourth class inducted into the University of Colorado Athletic Hall of Fame.
+In 1998, he was inducted into the Colorado Sports Hall of Fame, and four years later in 2002, he was a member of the fourth class. inducted into the University of Colorado Athletic Hall of Fame member of the B League.